khadkabinay/word-game/README.md

  8. When player collects all of the targeted letters, game will be over for the first player and his/her total points displayed.

- 9. Now, it's turn for second player.

- 10. Who has more points will be the winner.